memowe/perlisp/README.md

 * PerLisp::Expr::* - Lisp expressions
 * PerLisp::Context - objects which store value-name bindings
 * PerLisp::Operators - perl implementations of built-in operators
+* PerLisp::Init - a container package around the init script

 View the code for more implementation details, I tried hard to make it very readable (even if you don't know much Perl).